hapijs/hapi/docs/Reference.md

       up and responding with a Service Unavailable (503) error response.
 Disabled by default (`false`).
     - `client` - request timeout in milliseconds.
 Sets the maximum time allowed for the client to transmit the request payload (body) before giving up and responding with a Request Timeout (408) error response.
 Set to `false` to disable.
 Defaults to `10000` (10 seconds).
     - `socket` - by default, node sockets automatically timeout after 2 minutes.
-Use this option to override this behaviour.
+Use this option to override this behavior.
 Defaults to `undefined` which leaves the node default unchanged.
 Set to `false` to disable socket timeouts.
 <p></p>
 - `tls` - used to create an HTTPS server.
 The `tls` object is passed unchanged as options to the node.js HTTPS server as described in the